semanticarts/ontology-toolkit/README.md

   --debug               Emit verbose debug output
   -o OUTPUT, --output OUTPUT
+                        Output directory for generated graphics --show-shacl          Attempts to discover which classes and properties have corresponding SHACL shapes and colors them green on the graph.
+This detection relies on the presence of sh:targetClass targeting, and can be confused by complex logical shapes or Advanced SHACL features such as SPARQL queries.
-                        Output directory for generated graphics -v VERSION, --version VERSION
+  -v VERSION, --version VERSION
                         Version to place in graphic -w, --wee             a version of the graphic with only core information